Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Gromov--Witten theory and Dubrovin connections

 The full GW theory is built on the full cohomology \emph{superspace} $H = H^{ev} \oplus H^{odd}$.
 However, the odd part is not as well-studied in the literature as the even one.
 In some special cases the difficulty does not occur.

-\begin{lemma} Let $X$ be a smooth minimal 3-fold with $H^1(X) = 0$ (e.g., Calabi--Yau threefold).
+\begin{lemma} Let $X$ be a smooth minimal 3-fold with $H^1(X) = 0$.
 The non-trivial primary GW invariants are all supported on $H^2(X)$ and hence, by the divisor axiom, reduced to the case without insertion.
 More generally the conclusion holds for any curve class $\beta \in NE(X)$ with $c_1(X).\beta \le 0$ for any 3-fold $X$ with $H^1(X) = 0$. \end{lemma}